Types of Degrees Atmospheric Sciences Majors Are Getting

 |Hispanic or Latino||8|

-Students from other countries are interested in Meteorology, too.
+Meteorology appeals to people across the globe.
 About 18.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea